-There are a plethora of things to see and do in Eswatini.
+There are a plethora of explorations in Eswatini.
 These range from your expected African safaris and cultural excursions to much more adventurous activities, unique experiences and national events.
 You can be sure that there will be something for everyone.
 There are the highlights of Eswatini but here is a more comprehensive list of what is on offer.

 Wildlife reserves in Eswatini

-Although Eswatini is a small kingdom there are numerous parks and reserves to get your wildlife fix.
+Although Eswatini is a small kingdom there are numerous parks and reserves to get your wildlife fix, just an example of some of the explorations in Eswatini.

 In the western side of the country where it is mountainous there are two reserves worth visiting.
 These are Malolotja Nature Reserve and Phophonyane Nature Reserve.
 Both reserves are excellent for walking in; Malolotja is brilliant for half or full day hikes and has wonderful views across rolling hills and more of the larger species of antelope whereas Phophonyane is best for botanical nature trails and the smaller mammals.